ENVIRONMENTAL VOLUNTEERING JOBS

 Volunteering is a great way to meet like-minded people and share experiences of the job market, pass on hints, and find out about green jobs that you may not have heard of otherwise.

 Being willing to do unpaid work, is also a great way to make a real difference to a cause you believe in.
 Many environmental organisations would not be able to operate without volunteers.

 If you want to do volunteer work, one good starting point would be to check with your local council to find out about things occurring in your area.

 You could also investigate local ‘friends’ or community groups who may be involved in environmental activities in your area, for example,

 Friends of Merri Creek is a community group that has actively worked since 1988 to restore and protect the Merri Creek in Victoria.

-For more detailed information on how you can actually volunteer our blog post details out more organisations that accept environmental volunteers.
+Then check out our blog post - Volunteering Australia details out more organisations that accept environmental volunteers.

 We've listed organisations that have real opportunities for unpaid work and give you a chance to really get involved.